 You can also return to the installer page, which lets you return to the manage themes page, where you can view the available themes.

 If you have problems with the new theme you can quickly return to the old theme by going back to the manage themes page, and activating the old theme.

 Many new themes are designed to be flexible so that you can change the design by clicking a few check boxes.

 So, for example, if you don’t want a top menu you can disable it with a checkbox.

 They are also designed to be more search engine friendly and many include basic SEO.

 If yours does include SEO settings I recommend not using them unless you are committed to the theme.

-This is a very important consideration as the number of visitors to websites using smart phones is increasing.
+This is a very important consideration as the number of visitors to websites using smart phones and tablets is increasing.

 A responsive theme adjusts itself to the screen size that is being used by the visitor to view the page.

 Tip -You can see how your site looks like on different size screens by viewing the page in your web browser on your PC and then adjusting the Window size.